kaushikb9/kb-hugo/content/posts/skill-will/index.md

 **S4**: High-skill and high-will.
 These are your high performers and innovators.
 They not only get things done creatively but also identify new challenges for the team to tackle.
 You should **DELEGATE** some of your core/team responsibilities to them, giving them the opportunity to grow to the next level.
 These are the ones who create bandwidth for you to operate more strategically.

 **Side note**: it's a healthy sign if an individual is going from one segment to another.
 It indicates that they are growing and taking up new challenges.
-On the contrary if someone is sitting in segment for too long, then there is something for the manager and the org to introspect about.
+On the contrary if someone is sitting in segment for too long, then that is something for the manager and the org to introspect about.

 A good leader knows when to wear different hats - manager / coach / peer / enabler.
 Most managers micro-manage when we should be empowering someone or delegating when we should be giving directions.
 This framework should help identify what role to play when.